 - A blowout plug for the city water inlet

 Read the manual carefully for all instructions and warnings about draining water lines, adding antifreeze, and other winterizing information.
 Different RVs might have different specific ways to do any of the required steps.
 Make sure to check the owner's manual and manufacturer's guidelines when in doubt on how to properly winterize your RV's water system.

 How to Drain RV Water Lines

 If you are going to blow the water out of your plumbing system, connect a blowout plug to the city water inlet, and then connect your air compressor.
 Blow air through the lines at as close to 30 psi as possible, opening one faucet or valve at a time until all have been cleared.
 Close the last valve and disconnect the compressor, and remove the blowout plug.
-This should remove water from water traps and low-level plumbing eliminating the possibility of freezing.
+This should remove water from water traps and low-level plumbing, eliminating the possibility of freezing.